EvanCooper9/swift-week-view/README.md

 - `startHour`: (Optional) the earliest hour that will be displayed.
 Default = 09:00
 - `endHour`: (Optional) the latest hour that will be displayed.
 Defalt = 17:00
 - `colorTheme`: (Optional) the colors used in the view.
 Default = `LightTheme`
+- `respondsToInteraction` (Optional) Boolean indicates if to respond to events other than scrolling.
+Default = `false`

 #### B. Storyboard
 Add a view to the storyboard and make it's class `WeekView`.
 Assign the view's data source programmatically.